This job is sometimes referred to by alternative titles

-Boat builders need to have some or all of the following:
+Boat builders need to have knowledge of some or all of the following:

-- knowledge of different types of boat building materials - such as resin, fibreglass, steel and timber - their properties and how they are used
+- different types of boat building materials and how they are applied in the manufacturing process

-- the ability to interpret diagrams, rough sketches and computer-aided design (CAD) drawings
+- how to interpret diagrams, rough sketches and computer-aided design (CAD) drawings

 - usually work regular business hours, but may have to work evenings and weekends to meet deadlines

-- work in workshops and factories, and do repairs outdoors in boat builders' yards and slipways
+- work in workshops and factories, and do repairs outdoors in boat builders' yards, slipways and marinas

 - work in conditions that can be dusty, noisy and fumy.

 Check out all the different jobs boat builders do in workshops around the country – 6:12 mins.
 (Video courtesy of NZ Marine and Composites Industry Training Organisation)